-• Wireless printers are not permitted in the residence halls, please bring wired printers only.
-Printers are also available for student use in all residence halls and various locations throughout campus.

-• Electrical Appliances: Apartments

-- Residents are responsible to ensure that appliances stored and used in their apartment function properly and meet fire safety standards outlined in this policy. - Apartment residents may utilize Underwriters Laboratories (UL) approved small cooking appliance (i.e. toaster, toaster oven, personal grills) in their kitchen spaces. - Larger appliances (i.e., portable dishwashers, washers, and dryers) are not permitted.
+- Wireless printers are not permitted in the residence halls, please bring wired printers only.
+Printers are also available for student use in all residence halls and various locations throughout campus. - Electrical Appliances: Apartments - Residents are responsible to ensure that appliances stored and used in their apartment function properly and meet fire safety standards outlined in this policy. - Apartment residents may utilize Underwriters Laboratories (UL) approved small cooking appliance (i.e. toaster, toaster oven, personal grills) in their kitchen spaces. - Larger appliances (i.e., portable dishwashers, washers, and dryers) are not permitted.
 Personal grills are prohibited from use or storage in or outside of apartments. - We do not allow 3D printers in apartments.
-There are several labs around campus that students can use for all printing needs. - Candles: The burning of incense, candles, or any similar item (i.e., candle warmer) poses a significant fire hazard and is prohibited in the residence halls and apartments. - Flammable Substances: Flammable liquids, flammable vapors and other dangerous substances, as well as any containers holding (storing) such substances, constitute a serious danger and are prohibited in the residence halls and Mines Park apartments.
+There are several labs around campus that students can use for all printing needs. - Candles: The burning of incense, candles, or any similar item (i.e., candle warmer) poses a significant fire hazard and is prohibited in the residence halls and apartments. - Smoking: All campus and State buildings, including any residential communities are designated as nonsmoking on the interior part of the building.
+Smoking is not permitted within 25 feet of building entrances, windows, doors, and ventilation intake systems. - Flammable Substances: Flammable liquids, flammable vapors and other dangerous substances, as well as any containers holding (storing) such substances, constitute a serious danger and are prohibited in the residence halls and Mines Park apartments.
 Reasonable provision will be made for aerosol hairsprays, deodorants and such, but these are potentially hazardous and should not be stored in the halls in large quantities.